SansGuidon/bookmarks/README.md

 * [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - Cheat.sh - the only cheat sheet you need | allow to browse cheatsheets from internet using curl
 * [What Does My Site Cost?](https://whatdoesmysitecost.com/) - Find out how much it costs for someone to use your site on mobile networks around the world.
 * [JSONLint](https://jsonlint.com/) - JSON validator
+* [The Password Meter](http://www.passwordmeter.com/) - assess the strength of password strings.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play